Not My Job: Author Nora Roberts (aka JD Robb) Gets Quizzed On J.D. Salinger

 ROBERTS: Oh, you're giving me a break on that?

 ROBERTS: I should go with my first instinct of Charlie Chaplin?

 SAGAL: Yes, you should.

 SAGAL: Yes.
 In the '40s, J.D.
 Salinger dated Oona O'Neill, daughter of Eugene O'Neill.
-And then she, under short order, became Oona Chaplin, and J.D. was mad.
+And then she, in short order, became Oona Chaplin, and J.D. was mad.
 All right.

-SAGAL: Your last question.
-For most of his life, J.D.
+SAGAL: Your last question - for most of his life, J.D.
 Salinger did, in fact, remain a recluse up in New Hampshire.
-And he turned down many tempting offers such as which of these - A, a chance to be a guest judge on season one of "American Idol..."
+And he turned down many tempting offers such as which of these - A, a chance to be a guest judge on Season 1 of "American Idol..."